Fire Loss in the United States During 2014

 Trends and Patterns of U.S. Fire Losses

 Using data from the current and previous editions of the Fire Loss in the United States, this analysis shows trends in fires and associated losses over time.
-Fire and loss data for 2012 are also grouped by incident type.

 U.S. Fire Experience by Region